 It’s true, a simple solution of sugar and water helps revive exhausted bees.
-To create this energy drink for bees to revive tired bees, The RSPB suggest mixing two tablespoons of white, granulated sugar with one tablespoon of water, and placing the mix on a plate or spoon.
+To create this energy drink for bees to revive tired bees, The RSPB suggests mixing two tablespoons of white, granulated sugar with one tablespoon of water, and placing the mix on a plate or spoon.
 Do not add any more water otherwise the bee could drown.
-Place the bee on the plate or spoon, where it will have a little drink, hopefully helping it to gather the energy to fly back to it’s hive.
+Place the bee on the plate or spoon, where it will have a little drink, hopefully helping it to gather the energy to fly back to its hive.

-You can also add the same quantity of water and sugar to a small container, such as an egg cup, and leave it amongst a patch of flowers in your garden or window box, so that bees can have a drink on the go before they get to the exhaustion stage.
+You can also add the same quantity of water and sugar to a small container, such as an egg cup, and leave it amongst a patch of flowers in your garden or window box so that bees can have a drink on the go before they get to the exhaustion stage.

-Don’t be tempted to offer tired bees honey – in most cases the honey isn’t suitable as a lot of honey is imported and may not always be right for native British bees.
+Don’t be tempted to offer tired bees honey – in most cases, the honey isn’t suitable as a lot of honey is imported and may not always be right for native British bees.
 And only ever offer white granulated sugar – never offer demerara, or any artificial or diet sweeteners.

 Thankfully I haven’t seen any tired bees since learning this useful tip to try it out, however knowing some very basic “thirst aid” (!) for bees can go a long way in helping out the bees rebuild their population sizes.